 With all of that being said, here’s to a summer filled with growth, peace, and preparation.
 Here’s to the next 3 years and here’s to hoping that they’re the best 3 years of my life, but I know that I’ll be 100% okay if they aren’t.
 After all, not everyone can peak in college and I’d rather know that the best years of my life can still happen past the age of 22.
 Here’s to freshman year and all the lessons I learned and the joy that will come out of it.
 Nobody ever said that difficult things and unexpected things can’t be good things, so I’m starting to think that maybe, just maybe, freshman year can be the hardest and most unexpected and one of the best years of my life at the same time.

 Posting this on the Internet for potentially anyone to see and judge is quite literally terrifying.
 This post is a lil emotional and really vulnerable, and I wouldn’t believe back in August that I’m posting this now.
 If you liked this, please let me know so I know this isn’t just me throwing a pity party for myself lol.
 If you stuck around to the end of this, thank you.
 I’m hoping it’s a long one but a good one.
-(This is 1538 words right now which is longer than one of the English papers I turned in this semester)!!!
+(This is 1538 words right now which is longer than all of the English papers I turned in this semester)!!!

 I hope you have the best day!!!! ❤